Niklas81/mithril-interactive-tutorial/README.md

 - Switch to the `mithril-interactive-tutorial` folder.
 - Install dependencies: `$ npm install`
 - Start the tutorial: `$ npm run tutorial`
+- Open DevTools in Google Chrome: ALT-CTRL-I or OPT-CMD-I

 The Introduction to the tutorial explains how to set up the browser window and DevTools in a vertically split window.
 This is the setup that works best for me, but arrange your dev environment however it's most comfortable.

 ## Work flow